 If you are trying to secure your very first mortgage, you may be wondering "Can my parent co sign mortgage?"
 This is actually commonly referred to as having a mortgage guarantor, and it is something that happens fairly frequently when it comes to first-time buyers in the UK.

 Whether it is something you can do will depend on your circumstances and those of your prospective co-signers.
-We will look at what you need to consider in this article and you can contact WIS mortgages at any time for advice with no broker fees.
+We will look at what you need to consider in this article and you can contact WIS mortgages at any time for advice.

 A co-signer is a person who signs a mortgage agreement alongside the primary buyer if that person is not able to meet the criteria for a mortgage alone.
 It strengthens the mortgage application if the co-signer is in a stronger position.
 This means it can be helpful for first-time buyers looking to get a foot on the property ladder.
 It is also a popular option for self-employed people like contractors who need to bolster their application.
 Incidentally, we offer specialist advice for contractors.